sparanoid/kai-10/README.md

 ## Download

-You can download the latest version [here][dl].
+You can get the latest version [here][dl].
 It has a custom theme update checker to keep it update to date as long as you activate it.

 ## What's the Difference?